EdLeckert/ha-tmobilehome/README.md

         unique_id: t_mobile_home_internet_softwareVersion
         state: '{{ state_attr("sensor.t_mobile_gateway","device")["softwareVersion"] }}'
 ```

+Note that the `T-Mobile Gateway` entity must be enabled for this to work.
+Go to the `Settings\Devices & services\Entities` tab,
+find the entity, and edit it to set the `Enabled` switch.

 ### Display a list of clients known to the gateway in a table